torchipeppo/p3-clock-for-cinnamon/README.md

 <p align="center">
 <img src="assets/screenshot-customization-showcase.png" align="middle"><br>
-A few example customizations achieavable with the desklet's settings.
+A few example customizations that can be made with the desklet's settings.
 </p>

 <p align="center">
 <img src="assets/screenshot-p3-mode.png" align="middle"><br>
 Configuration that replicates the inspiration material as closely as possible.
 </p>

+[Click here to get any of the configurations shown above.](https://github.com/torchipeppo/p3-clock-for-cinnamon/tree/master/custom_compendium) All featured fonts are free, and either commonly found by default on Linux Mint machines or available on Google Fonts.

 ## Installation
 Download or clone this repo, then put the `p3-clock@torchipeppo` directory